Foreign relations of the Netherlands: Involvement in developing countries

-On 25 April 2022, Vice Minister Schuiling visited Vietnam for promotion of economic cooperation between Netherlands and Vietnam including the sectors like agriculture, water, logistics, energy and high tech.

 Export assistance grants

 "Developing countries aspiring to purchase foreign goods and services to invest in, inter alia, port facilities, roads, public transport, health care, or drinking water facilities may be eligible for a special Dutch grant facility.
 The grant facility, known as ORET (a Dutch acronym for Ontwikkelingsrelevante Exporttransacties, or Development-Related Export) serves to award grants to governments of developing countries for making payments to foreign suppliers."

-International law

-A centuries-old tradition of legal scholarship has made the Netherlands the home of the International Court of Justice; the Iran-United States Claims Tribunal; the International Criminal Tribunal for the former Yugoslavia; the International Criminal Tribunal for Rwanda; and the International Criminal Court (ICC).
-In addition it hosts the European police organization, Europol; and the Organisation for the Prohibition of Chemical Weapons.

 International organizations

 As a relatively small country, the Netherlands generally pursues its foreign policy interests within the framework of multilateral organizations.
 The Netherlands is an active and responsible participant in the United Nations system as well as other multilateral organizations such as the Organization for Security and Cooperation in Europe, Organisation for Economic Co-operation and Development (OECD), World Trade Organization (WTO), and International Monetary Fund.

 The Netherlands is one of the founding members of what today is the European Union.
 It was one of the first countries to start European integration, through the Benelux in 1944 and the European Coal and Steel Community in 1952.
 Being a small country with a history of neutrality it was the host country for the important Maastricht Treaty and Amsterdam Treaty and is the seat of the International Court of Justice.